zeagler/tangerine/README.md

 `SLACK_WEBHOOK` If you use Slack notifications, leaving this blank will disable notifications.
 `SPOT_FLEET_REQUEST_ID` If you want to use Spot Fleet auto-scaling, leaving this blank willl disable the feature.
 `EC2_SCALE_LIMIT` Default 20.
 The maximum amount of instances Tangerine will be allowed to scale to.
+If you want to use Spot Fleet scaling, Tangerine can use the standard AWS config profiles or you can set the Amazon CLI environment variables
-If you want to use Spot Fleet scaling, Tangerine will need to be running on an EC2 instance with an IAM role with appropriate permissions.
+If Tangerine is running on an EC2 instance you can set up an IAM role with appropriate permissions and set the variable `AWS_DEFAULT_REGION`.
+`TZ` The timezone to compare cron configurations.
+The default is the system timezone.

 ### Hosts
 Hosts are discovered through Rancher.
 The Rancher agents need to have a few host labels at boot up.